DewrDev/DewrPortfolio/README.md

 ## Blender//3D Modelling

-Probably the crown jewl for me; this page is
+Probably the crown jewl for me; this page is contains the marjoity of the 3D models and scenes that I've created in Blender so far.

+## Web Development

+I'll confess.
+I didn't get this page done in time at all, and therefore it does not exist.
+I didn't want to include something so incomplete and empty, so I thought it'd be best if it just didn't exist for now.

 # Technologies//Resources